perriera/CoureraBitcoin/README.md

 	    public TransactionInterface createCoin(double value);
 	}

+In the following test cases, Scrooge wishes to transfer 6 of his 10 coin to Alice and 4 to Bob.
+Look at how that simple idea becomes confused without the use of interfaces.

 Before our interface definitions the test cases used to interact with the requested **handleTxs** looked like this:

 		KeyPair scroogeKeypair = keyGen.generateKeyPair();